Skip to main content

 Condominium Deductible Coverage

 Note that not all condo corporations allow the deductible to be assessed against the owners.
 In those cases, the corporation pays the deductible.
 Your condo policy includes a limit of $25,000 for this coverage.
-Review your corporation's policy with your broker to see if this limit is right for you.
+Review your corporation's policy with your condo insurance broker to see if this limit is right for you.

 Details for contents